manv6/testerloop-core/README.md

 2. Testerloop CLI
 3. Testerloop Cypress Reporter Plugin

+## Getting Started

+There is a Demo Project where you can test the installation of Testerloop.
+You can find the Demo Project [here](https://github.com/testerloop/demo-project).
+This is a very basic set up of several Cucumber `.feature` files for end to end testing.

+Clone this project and then follow the instructions below to install Testerloop.

 ## Testerloop App

 To begin with you can install the App, which is a web application that will allow you to view your test results.
 Detailed installation instructions can be found in the repo [here](https://github.com/testerloop/testerloop-app/tree/open-source).